 The remains of a gate lead to the outer bailey, which provides a good view of the keep.
 Then, you walk around up to the inner bailey.
 It’s possible to reach the keep but I wouldn’t dare too much inside.
 There are stones scattered everywhere, and big holes.
 In fact, the whole structure itself is cracked and it’s better enjoyed from outside from a safe distance.

-We visited Trevejo castle on a hot summer day, in the afternoon.
+I visited Trevejo castle on a hot summer day, in the afternoon.
 I think it would be a good idea to go in the evening, while still bright, but aim to walk back when the sun is going down.
 That way, you’ll be able to enjoy the sunset by the safe area outside the church and make the easy walk back to the village afterwards.

 Distance: 46km from Coria; 88km from Plasencia; 112km from Caceres; 182km from Merida.

-Free parking at the main square.
+Free parking in the main square.